Gloria Baylis: Her Majesty the Queen v. Hilton of Canada., Ltd.

-Baylis first garnered public attention in 1964 as the defendant in Canada's first employment-related racial discrimination case.
+Baylis first garnered public attention in 1964 as the complainant in Canada's first employment-related racial discrimination case.
 The charge was based on new legislation concerning employment practices, introduced in Quebec in the form of An Act Respecting Discrimination in Employment on September 1, 1964.
 According to the Act, “any distinction, exclusion or preference made on the basis of race, colour, sex, religion, national extraction or social origin, which have the effect of nullifying or impairing the equality of opportunity or treatment in employment or occupation” constituted discrimination with respect to employment.

 On September 2, 1964, one day after the Act came into effect, Baylis visited the Queen Elizabeth Hotel in Montreal (then operated by the Hilton chain) to inquire about a part-time nursing position.
 She was immediately informed that the position had been filled; however, when she called the personnel office the following day, she was told that the position in fact remained vacant and that the hotel was still accepting applications, which was confirmed by subsequent investigation.
 Realizing that this was a test case for the discrimination legislation, Baylis filed a complaint under the new Act, initiating the first case in Canada to allege employment-related discrimination based on race.
 As reported by her lawyer Gerald Charness, the presiding judge found that Baylis had been treated differently from all other applicants and that this justified her complaint of discrimination.

 When Baylis won the case on October 4, 1965, it was the first time in Canadian history that an institution was found guilty of discrimination in employment based on race.
 For the next eleven years Hilton of Canada appealed, arguing that the legislation was unconstitutional.
-The original decision was upheld by the Quebec Superior Court on January 19, 1977.
+The original decision was upheld by the Cour d'appel du Québec (Court of Appeal of Quebec) on January 19, 1977.

 The details of this case are chronicled by Karen Flynn in her article “‘Hotel Refuses Negro Nurse’: Gloria Clarke Baylis and the Queen Elizabeth Hotel” which was awarded the Canadian Historical Association Hilda Neatby Prize in 2019.

 Later career

-While her case was ongoing in 1964, Baylis obtained employment as Supervisor in the operating room suite of the Catherine Booth Hospital, where she remained until 1969.
+While her case was ongoing in 1964, Baylis obtained employment as a supervisor in the operating room suite of the Catherine Booth Hospital, where she remained until 1969.
 She also worked at the clinic of physician Henry Morgentaler while his work was still illegal.
-On June 1, 1970 Morgentaler was arrested and charged with two counts of conspiracy to perform abortions; Baylis was arrested with him, along with two others nurses and a secretary.
+On June 1, 1970, Morgentaler was arrested and charged with two counts of conspiracy to perform abortions; Baylis was arrested with him, along with two other nurses and a secretary.